Andrew Hawkins

-Andrew Austin Hawkins (born March 10, 1986) is a former American football wide receiver.
-He played six seasons in the National Football League with the Cincinnati Bengals and Cleveland Browns and two seasons for the Montreal Alouettes of the Canadian Football League, where he was part of back-to-back Grey Cup Championships.
+Andrew Austin Wyatt Hawkins (born March 10, 1986) is an American former professional football wide receiver.
+He played six seasons in the National Football League (NFL) with the Cincinnati Bengals and Cleveland Browns and two seasons for the Montreal Alouettes of the Canadian Football League (CFL), where he was part of back-to-back Grey Cup Championships.
 He had signed with the New England Patriots in the 2017 offseason, but announced his retirement just days before training camp.
 He played college football for the Toledo Rockets from 2004 to 2007.

-Early career
+Early life

 Hawkins attended Bishop McCort High School in his hometown of Johnstown, Pennsylvania, where he played football and ran track.
 In football, he played as a running back and had 562 yards rushing and 10 touchdowns as a senior.
 He was named second-team All-state as a defensive back by PA Football News and Associated Press, and All-conference as a running back.
 In track & field, Hawkins competed in sprinting and jumping events.
 In sprints, he recorded a personal-best time of 11.33 seconds in the 100 meters, and was a member of the 4 × 100 m relay squad.
 He also participated in long jump (20 ft 2 in) and triple jump (41 ft 8 in).

+College career

 Hawkins chose to attend college at the University of Toledo in Toledo, Ohio.
 He played at wide receiver and cornerback, making him the first Rocket to play both ways in 48 years.
 Over four seasons, he played in 37 games, starting in 25.
 He finished his career with 67 receptions for 1,107 yards and five touchdowns.
 As a cornerback, he had two forced fumbles, one blocked punt and 21 tackles.